Page loading ... Please wait.

 Pecan Pie

-Butter Tart Squares: Preheat oven to 350 degrees F (177 degrees C) and place oven rack in the center of the oven.
-Butter (or use a non stick cooking spray) an 8 x 8 inch (20 x 20 cm) pan.
+Butter Tart Squares: Preheat your oven to 350 degrees F (180 degrees C).
+Butter (or spray with a non stick cooking spray) an 8 inch (20 cm) square baking pan.

-Filling: In your food processor or with a hand mixer, beat the butter and sugar until light and fluffy.
-Beat in the eggs, one at a time, until incorporated.
+Filling: In your food processor (or with a hand mixer), process (or beat) the butter and sugar until light and fluffy.
+Beat in the eggs until incorporated.
 Scrape down the sides of the bowl as needed.
 Then beat in the corn syrup and vanilla extract.
 Stir in the flour, salt, and baking powder.

-Sprinkle the raisins or nuts evenly over the baked shortbread base.
-Then pour the filling over the raisins (and/or nuts) and bake for about 20 - 25 minutes or until the filling is set.
+Sprinkle the nuts evenly over the baked shortbread base.
+Then pour the filling over the nuts and bake for about 20 - 25 minutes or until the filling is set.
 Remove from oven and place on a wire rack to cool.
 Serve at room temperature or chilled.

 Makes 16 - 2 inch squares.